When nearly imperceptible measurements play such a large role in choosing the correct part, accuracy needs to be your first priority.

 When such small measurements play such a large role in choosing the correct part, it’s important to supply as many detailed measurements as possible.
 If you’re not sure which measurements matter, or if some matter more than others, contact a handyman or the company you plan to purchase the parts from.
 In most cases, they’ll know if the width, depth, thickness, length (or all of the above) is most important and be able to walk you through the measuring process.

 Examples: Balance attachments, door rollers, tilt latches, and weatherstripping.

 Many people don’t realize that measuring with one instrument may not be as accurate as another.
 For example, a ruler you might find in a school is going to provide less specific measurements than a measuring tape or caliper.
 Even if you are using a measuring tape, some only measure down to 1/16”, while others that you’ll normally find on a handyman’s tool belt can measure down to 1/64”.
 Not all projects will require such precise measurements but it’s good to have a measuring tool that can provide the amount of detail that you’ll need for any repair.

 • Measuring tape (Large and displays detailed measurements)

 • Calipers (Manual or digital)

 If you haven’t invested in digital calipers yet, having a large tape measure will make the small notches easier to read.
-Some measuring tapes also have some fractions written out to provide some perspective.
+Some measuring tapes also have fractions written out to provide more perspective.